martinandersson/nomagichttp/docs/CONTRIBUTING.md

 This document is an early draft.
 If you wish to become a contributor, please reach out to; webmaster at martinandersson.com.

+## Build Commands

+Compile all code, run all tests, and build JAR archives for distribution:

+    ./gradlew build

+When working with tests and documentation, it may speed things up to rerun the task on file system changes:

+    ./gradlew javadocAll --continuous

 ## Upgrading Gradle Wrapper

 ### First prepare